The Browser App Dashboard gives you a high-level overview of your browser application performance. To access the Browser App Dashboard:

 - The browsers that most of your end users use in a particular country or region.

-The Devices dashboard shows mobile access only via browsers on the device.
-The dashboard helps you discover:
+Devices data shows mobile access only via browsers on the device.
+Devices helps you discover:

 - The slowest devices in terms of total end-user response time

 - The slowest devices to connect to the server